Super Seahawks walking in a Winter Wonderland

 With the Broncos desperately far behind, Manning took to the air in a futile attempt to make it a contest, and in the end set a Super Bowl record with 34 completions, while receiver Demaryius Thomas set a record for most receptions with 13.

-"It was a combination of coverage and pressure as it always is in pass defense," Denver coach John Fox said about the Broncos' difficulty in getting their pass attack going.
+"It was a combination of coverage and pressure as it always is in pass defence," Denver coach John Fox said about the Broncos' difficulty in getting their pass attack going.

-"There is a reason why they were the number one team in defense during the season.
+"There is a reason why they were the number one team in defence during the season.
 Give them credit."

 (Editing by John O'Brien)